-Hello, my name is David and I’m a UX Designer with a Master of Arts in Film Directing & Design Research from the University of Edinburgh, Scotland, United Kingdom.
+Hello, my name is David and I’m a UX Designer and researcher.
+I completed my Master of Arts in Film Directing & Design Research at the University of Edinburgh, Scotland, United Kingdom.

 I'm originally from Canada and now based in Osaka, Japan.
 I love spending time in parks with my girlfriend, exploring nearby Kyoto, going to the gym, and coming up with new film script ideas.